-Frida Kahlo painted her life story in 55 small but powerful self-portraits, like Self-Portrait with Monkey, 1938, on view in Modern Masters: 20th Century Icons from the Albright-Knox Gallery.
+Frida Kahlo painted her life story in 55 small but powerful self-portraits, like Self-Portrait with Monkey, 1938, which was on view in Modern Masters: 20th Century Icons from the Albright-Knox Gallery.
 She exposed her life honestly through her paintings, but her portraits went beyond documentation of her own biography.
 A passionate nationalist who advocated for the revolution of Mexico and supported the peasants and workers who were oppressed by the ruling elite, she deftly wove a political thread through her work.
 Her commitment to reclaiming pre-Columbian traditions and purging the effects of colonization in Mexico was expressed in her dedication to indigenismo (a political, intellectual, and artistic movement that celebrated indigenous peoples in Mexico).
 These principles can most notably be seen in her fashion and in the themes and compositions of her paintings that evoke ancient Mexican cultures and comment on contemporary politics.

 Frida Kahlo's Background